Posted on 3/24/2020 in Digital Marketing

 Optimal title length is less than 160 characters.
 160 characters is the cut-off point for search engine display results.
 Use a targeted keyword in the beginning of the meta description.
 Ensure your description is unique to avoid duplicate content issues.
 Your meta description should provide a brief summary of the webpage and influence the user to click-through to your website.
 Higher click through rate (CTR) on Google can boost your page’s ability to rank better.

 Add at least one of your targeted keywords in your H1, H2, or H3 tags.
 Only use one H1 tag on the page.
 The H1 tag should introduce the topic your page is all about.
 When it comes to search engine optimizations, keyword rich header tags can help boost organic rankings.
 Similar to how I structured the headers on this blog, each header tag should give the reader a “sneak preview” of the information they are about to read.
 Your header tags should provide structure for your content as your visitors are reading through the page.
 This also makes it easier for the reader to skim the page and find what they are looking for.
+You can learn more about writing SEO headlines here.

 Add Semantically Related Keywords